 How to get into property: which route is best for you?

-Property, as in real estate, is probably the oldest form of investment - and with good reason.
+Property is suggested as being the oldest form of investment - and with good reason.

 Land is the basis for almost all wealth and its creation, and they’re not making any more of it.
 This is particularly true in the UK, which is a crowded country with a growing population.